Fractal and Regular Geometry of Deep Neural Networks: Main results

 \subsection{Spectral index and activation functions}

 Our first definition will be used to characterize the regularity of the covariance function. \begin{definition}[Covariance Regularity Index] Let $T$ be a random field and let $\kappa$ be its covariance function.
-Assume that $\kappa\in C^2((-1,1))$. \begin{itemize} \item We say that $T$ has Covariance Regularity Index (CRI) equal to $2$ if $\kappa\in C^2([-1,1])$. \item We say that $T$ has CRI equal to $\beta$, with $\beta<2$, if $\kappa$ admits the following expansions around $\pm 1$ as $ t \to 0^+ $:
+Assume that $\kappa\in C^2((-1,1))$.
+The CRI of $T$ is the largest $ \beta \in (0,2] $ such that \begin{itemize} \item $\kappa$ admits the following expansions around $\pm 1$ as $ t \to 0^+ $: